Text consolidated by Valsts valodas centrs (State

 excavation and enlargement of waterways;

-4) for the generation of energy or in combined equipment
+4) for electricity generation or in combined equipment

 generating electricity and thermal energy.

-of this Section, diesel fuel, kerosene or fuel oil the
+(81) If diesel fuel, kerosene, or fuel oil the

 colorimetric index of which is less than 2.0 and the kinematic